defipy-devs/uniswappy/README.md

  * **Analytical Tools**: Basic yeild calculators and risk tools to assist in analyzing outcomes; see article [How to Simulate a Uniswap V3 Order Book in Python](https://medium.com/datadriveninvestor/how-to-simulate-a-uniswap-v3-order-book-in-python-149480d12305)

+If you find this package helpful, please leave a ⭐!